-The Australian Government is working closely with the emergency relief and food relief sectors nationally to ensure support is available to vulnerable individuals and families experiencing financial crisis throughout these unprecedented times.
+The Australian Government is working closely with the emergency and food relief sectors nationally to ensure support is available to vulnerable individuals and families experiencing financial crisis throughout these unprecedented times.

 Supporting service providers in responding to the coronavirus outbreak

-The additional funding is available over two financial years from 2019-20 to 2020-21.
+The additional funding is available over three financial years from 2019-20 to 2021-22.
 This is part of the $1.1 billion package to support mental health, Medicare and domestic violence services across Australia.

-On 11 April 2020, the Minister for Families and Social Services and Minister for Women’s Safety, Senator the Hon Anne Ruston, announced $100 million of these funds would be immediately distributed to over 300 charities and community organisations.
-This funding injection enabled an immediate ramp up in the provision of Emergency Relief and Food Relief right across Australia.
+On 11 April 2020, the Minister for Families and Social Services and Minister for Women’s Safety, Senator the Hon Anne Ruston, announced $100 million of these funds would be immediately distributed to over 300 charities and community organisations Australia wide.
+This funding injection enabled an immediate ramp up in the provision of Emergency Relief and Food Relief nationally.

 Emergency and Food Relief

 The Government is already investing more than $200 million over four and half years to 30 June 2023 for Emergency Relief and Food Relief support.
 Additional funding under the Community Support Package has significantly increased the Government’s investment in these vital services, in recognition of the economic impacts of the coronavirus emergency for individuals and families throughout Australia.

 - Implement and extend home delivery services;

 - Provide financial and material assistance to those who are at imminent risk of not being able to pay a bill.

-In addition, the three Commonwealth-funded Food Relief providers, Foodbank Australia, SecondBite and OzHarvest, have been allocated a further $24.9 million to immediately increase their workforce, food supplies, and transport options.
+In addition, the three Commonwealth-funded Food Relief providers, Foodbank Australia, SecondBite and OzHarvest, have been allocated a further $26.9 million to increase their workforce, food supplies, and transport options.